How?

 "In all cases, it's a reminder of what sets Apple apart from other technology companies and what makes Apple stand out in a complicated world: a deep, almost religious belief in the power of simplicity."

-1. Reduce: The simplest way to achieve simplicity is through thoughtful reduction.
+01. Reduce.
+The simplest way to achieve simplicity is through thoughtful reduction.
 This law emphasises the importance of removing unnecessary elements and complexities to focus on what truly matters.
 In the context of Fierce Reduction, this means eliminating excess features in products or services, thereby enhancing the user experience and effectiveness.

-In their book Simplify, Richard Koch and Greg Lockwood7 cite powerful examples of what they called 'simplifiers': entrepreneurs like Henry Ford, who embraced a number of key principles that apply equally in today's business world:
+In their book Simplify, Richard Koch and Greg Lockwood5 cite powerful examples of what they called 'simplifiers': entrepreneurs like Henry Ford, who embraced a number of key principles that apply equally in today's business world:

 • Redesign from first principles.